influxdata/docs-v2/content/influxdb/cloud-serverless/guides/_index.md

 ---
 title: InfluxDB guides
 description: >
-  Learn how to integrate with and perform specific operations on data stored InfluxDB Cloud Serverless.
+  Learn how to integrate with and perform specific operations on data stored in InfluxDB Cloud Serverless.
 menu:
   influxdb_cloud_serverless: